ssmiter/CoMDDG/README.md

 please note that in newest version, we build graph for whole chain and we updated codes.
 Then, in the final step, you can extract 11 residue graphs for mutation sites (SubGraph_extraction.py code).

-If you have any questions please contact me: mohammad.madani@uconn.edu
+If you have any questions please contact me: chenrui3074@stu.ouc.edu.cn

 # comDDG